egreiner/IegTools.SemanticTypes/README.md

 # IegTools.SemanticTypes

-IegTools.SemanticTypes is a library that provides a minimalistic set of base classes and some implementations of types that can be used to describe the semantics of a value.
+IegTools.SemanticTypes is a library that offers a minimalist collection of base classes and type implementations, which can be used to describe the meaning of a value.

 ## Why?
-I need this for some other open sourced NuGet packages and internal projects.
+I created this library for usage in other open-source NuGet packages and internal projects.
-Feel free to take a look at the source code and use it in your projects.
+Please feel free to examine the source code and use it in your projects.

-The focus was on simplicity of the base classes.
-I tried to keep the code as simple as possible to avoid unnecessary confusion.
+The primary focus was to keep the base classes as simple as possible to prevent any unnecessary confusion.

-## What's included at the moment?
+## What's included in the library?
+The library currently contains the following:
-- base class SemanticType
+- `SemanticType` base class
-- base class NumericSemanticType
+- `NumericSemanticType` base class
-- GrossPrice
+- `GrossPrice`
-- NetPrice
+- `NetPrice`
-- Vat
+- `Vat`
-- Percentage
+- `Percentage`
-- Percentage0to100
+- `Percentage0to100`

-## UnitTests
+## Unit Testing
-It's pretty good unittested.
-You can find the tests in the UnitTests.SemanticTypes project.
+The library has been thoroughly unit tested.
+The tests are located in the `UnitTests.SemanticTypes` project.